Arthur Friedheim: Biography

 Friedheim also gained orchestral experience conducting in theaters and opera houses in Germany.
 Between 1891 and 1895 Friedheim taught and played in the United States.
-After that he spent some time in London and until 1904 taught at the Manchester College of Music.
+After that he spent some time in London and until 1904 taught at the Royal Manchester College of Music.
 He conducted in Munich from 1908 to 1911.
 He settled in the United States in 1915, teaching at the New York School of Music and Arts, before going to Toronto, Ontario, Canada, in 1921 to become a professor at the Canadian Academy of Music.
 Before then, he was offered the conductorship of the New York Philharmonic in 1898 and 1911.
 He was a good conductor but turned down the offer both times, preferring to concentrate on the piano.
 He died in New York City in 1932.

 Musical works

 Friedheim's pianism was considered awesome technically but he was most noted for the clarity and repose in his interpretations of Liszt's music.
 Unfortunately, the best qualities of his playing only survive in a fragmentary manner in the few gramophone recordings he made.
 He made three recordings for Columbia around 1912.
-One of these is considered a curiosity—a rendition of the funeral march from Chopin's Second Piano Sonata in which Friedheim plays to the end of the trio and, having no more room on the record, simply stops.
+One of these is considered a curiosity—a rendition of the funeral march from Frédéric Chopin's Second Piano Sonata in which Friedheim plays to the end of the trio and, having no more room on the record, simply stops.
 He was apparently content to record just two-thirds of the piece.
 He also recorded many piano rolls for the Welte, Hupfeld, and Duo-Art systems.

-Friedheim wrote a psychological study of Liszt and many reminiscences, which were collected by his pupil Theodore Bullock under the title Life and Liszt.
-Along with editing the works of Frédéric Chopin, Friedheim wrote a number of works, although few of them were published and many of the manuscripts are now lost.
+Friedheim wrote a psychological study of Liszt and many reminiscences, which were collected by his pupil Theodore L. Bullock under the title Life and Liszt.
+Along with editing the works of Chopin, Friedheim wrote a number of works, although few of them were published and many of the manuscripts are now lost.
 His operas include The Last Days of Pompeii (not performed), Alexander and Thais and Die Tanzerin; two others, The Christians and Giulia Gonzaga, were left unfinished.
 He wrote two piano concertos, an orchestral overture A Hero of our Times, a symphonic poem Transitions and a march E pluribus unum.